 What Makes my Pork Rib Recipe Different?

 It’s the Sauce!
 Plain and simple.
 Mom loved this sauce.
-Heck the whole family loves this sauce.
+Heck, the whole family loves this sauce.
 If I give them a choice…regular BBQ sauce, a rub, or my Secret Sauce…it’s always this sauce!
 You have to try it to get it!

 Now, I’ll admit I do 80% of the labor involved in this recipe but…the “Grill Master” puts the final details on these pork ribs.
-The smoke, char, and the sauce is very important to the overall success of this recipe.
+The smoke, char, and the sauce are very important to the overall success of this recipe.

 The Secret to GREAT Pork Ribs!